Maniac (Stray Kids song): Music video

 A scene in the music video, where Stray Kids are dancing in an upside-down town.

 An accompanying music video for "Maniac was uploaded on March 18, in conjunction with the Oddinary release.
 Directed by Bang Jae-yeob, the music video oscillates between two worlds, depicting the members exploring various locations of a deserted town in an alternate dimension, and doing random things, such as playing on the subway or cleaning up the diner, and the upside-down version of the town.
-It also shows a giant, graffitied brain, before being transported back to the real world at the end, where the members hold part-time jobs and hang out.
+It also features a giant, graffiti-covered brain, before being transported back to the real world at the end, where the members hold part-time jobs and socialize.
 Rolling Stone Indias Divyansha Dongre compares the two worlds as "Marvel's multiverse meets the Stranger Things upside-down".
 The music video reached 50 million views on March 30, and 100 million views on June 22, becoming the sixth music video to reach this milestone following "God's Menu", "Miroh", "Back Door", "My Pace", and "Thunderous".